Review: One Got Away (Nikki Griffin, #2) by S.A. Lelchuk

 Depending on your mood, this is either going to hit you as slow and boring or as a slow-burner that is chilling and twisty.

-For me, when I read this, it was slowwwwwww like watching a sloth cross the street, which in any other circumstances I would love to do because sloths are my favourite.
+For me, when I read this, it was slowwwwwww like watching a sloth cross the street, which in any other circumstances I would love because sloths are my favourite.

 sloth eating GIF